bodiem13/Relo/README.txt

 For additional information regarding RELO, including instructions on how to run the full non-demo application, please refer to the README.md file in the 'CODE' folder: CODE/README.md

+MAIN DIRECTORY

+The individual files in the 'main' directory of the CODE folder, except README.md, are used for setting up the environment and creating the Docker demo.
+All subfolders are described in the subsequent 'directory' sections.

+Diagram_0
+├── CODE/
+│   ├── app/
+│   ├── data/
+│   ├── docs/
+│   ├── model/
+│   ├── raw_data/
+│   ├── boot.sh
+│   ├── build_submission_and_demo.py
+│   ├── environment.yml
+│   ├── Dockerfile
+│   ├── README.md
+└── └── requirements.txt

 APP DIRECTORY

 The 'app' directory is used to store all code associated with the visual application for Relo.